mysqljs/mysql/Readme.md

 ## Contributors

-A lot of people have helped improving this module, see the [GitHub Contributors page][].
-Thank you!
+Thanks goes to the people who have contributed code to this module, see the [GitHub Contributors page][].

 [GitHub Contributors page]: https://github.com/felixge/node-mysql/graphs/contributors

+Additionally I'd like to thank the following people:

+* Andrey Hristov (Oracle) - for helping me with protocol questions.
+* Ulf Wendel (Oracle) - for helping me with protocol questions.

 ## Sponsors